> Baking on Mainnet

 Preparation

-Installing TezBake CLI and using it to setup your Tezos baker is very simple.
+Installing TezBake and using it to setup your Tezos baker is very simple.
 You will need the following tools:

 1. Spare computer or existing computer with Linux installed.
 The recommended requirements are provided by Nomadic Labs